computational-neurology-charite/computational-neurology-charite.github.io/readme.md

 Only hover cards which can change
 Fix centering in mobile version
-Generally project cards don't center properly when they are not filling the screen
+Generally project cards don't center properly when they are not filling the screen In Safari the Lab Icon does not show in the tab bar